Kong/insomnia-docs/docs/insomnia/migrate-from-designer.md

 You can still migrate your data in the following situations:

-* You've never installed Insomnia but I have Insomnia Designer
+* You've never installed Insomnia but have Insomnia Designer
 * You have Insomnia 2021.7.3 or newer installed already

 {:.alert .alert-warning}